srinivassaitangudu/helpers1/docs/coding/all.jupyter_notebook.how_to_guide.md

 - Try to use same axes for multiple graphs when possible to allow visual comparison between graphs
-- If that's not possible or convenient make individual plots with different scales and add a plot with multiple graphs inside on the same axis (e.g., with y-log)
+- If that's not possible or convenient, make individual plots with different scales and add a plot with multiple graphs inside on the same axis (e.g., with y-log)